-It is best to avoid VOCs and the off-gassing of toxic wood stains and solvents as much as possible by using stains with low or ultra-low VOCs that are "odorless" and water-based like PureColor wood stain and sealer.
+It is best to avoid VOCs and the off-gassing of toxic wood stains and solvents as much as possible by using stains with low or ultra-low VOCs that are "odorless" and water-based like PureColor's wood stains and sealer/clear topcoats.
 PureColor makes use of Clean Chemistry™ and nano-pigments to create a fast-drying wood stain that penetrates deep into even hardwood surfaces for a rich hue that rivals oil-based stains.
 While there is no need to ventilate with PureColor, make good use of a beautiful day this spring and do your wood staining outdoors.
-PureColor typically dries in 30 minutes of less and since it is non-toxic, it won’t hurt harm your lawn or the environment.
+PureColor typically dries in 30 minutes or less and since it is non-toxic, it won’t hurt harm your lawn or the environment.

 Earth Month Tip: Be Aware of Paint Products Disposal.